 Childhood trauma can lead to long term effects well into adulthood.

 About half of all children today came from what used to be called "a broken home".
 Growing up with some sort of major disruption to how you were cared for can be a traumatic event.
-That means at a threshold level about half of American children already start out with one major adversity to overcome.
+Given the almost 50% divorce rate for families with children in the U.S., at a threshold level, about half of American children already start out with one major adversity to overcome.

 Dad walked out and never returned.